June 10, 2018

 Now you can do any of the following

-2. Reword - Keep the commit, get a prompt to update the message
+2. Reword - Keep the commit, and get a prompt to update the message

-3. Edit - Keep the commit, allows to modify files
+3. Edit - Keep the commit, but wait for you to update files and include them before moving on

-4. Squash - Merge into the commit above, get a prompt to update the message
+4. Squash - Merge into the commit above, and get a prompt to update the message

-5. Fixup - Same as Squash but won't prompt for a new message
+5. Fixup - Same as Squash but it won’t prompt for a new message

 6. Exec - Allows running shell commands against a commit